 Table 2 summarizes methods used for measuring and quantifying emission rates from emission sources.
 Some of these methods are linked to detection methods, where the quantification can be a result from the detection survey.
 Other quantification methods use completely independent technologies that are unrelated to a detection method or technology.
-An example of an independent quantification is the Hi FlowTM Sampler device, which may be used to quantify emissions after a detection method has identified the source.
+An example of an independent quantification is the HiFlowTM Sampler device, which may be used to quantify emissions after a detection method has identified the source.

-The assessments of the quantification methods listed in Table 2 have been carried out by professional or industry organizations such as the Interstate Technology Regulatory Council (ITRC), MARCOGAZ and the US National Academies of Science, Engineering and Medicine (NASEM).2-5 Other sources of information are listed in the appendix.
+The assessments of the quantification methods listed in table 2 have been carried out by professional or industry organizations such as the Interstate Technology Regulatory Council (ITRC), and MARCOGAZ.
+In addition, links to information from method-testing centers, and summaries of information from organizations such as IPIECA and the Oil and Gas Climate Initiative (OGCI), and the US National Academies of Science, Engineering and Medicine (NASEM) are included.
+Other sources of information are listed in the appendix.

-Table 2 refers to the same types of survey, ranging from foot surveys to satellites, as in Table 1.
+Table 2 refers to the same types of survey, ranging from foot surveys to satellites, as in table 1.
 However, some of the detection methods in table 1 cannot be used to produce a rate of emission, so are not included.
 Some general advantages and disadvantages of each measurement and quantification method are listed in the table.
-However, a company should evaluate the suitability of a selected technique for each specific application.
+However, an organization should evaluate the suitability of a selected technique for each specific application.
 The measurement and quantification methods use a range of sensor technologies, which are described by the studies and reports listed in a table in the appendix.
-None of the more extensive reports listed in the appendix selected a single best practice nor even a set of recommended practices.
+Most of the extensive reports listed in the appendix do not select a single best practice nor even a set of recommended practices.
+Tools for initial recommendations are beginning to emerge, although recommendations should be viewed with caution.
 Precise details of the various sensor technologies is beyond the scope of this guide.